palm25102537/Palm/README.md

 </p>
 <!-- or just use - to separate your sh-t -->

+- HTML
+- CSS
-- Python
+- JAVASCRIPT
-- Ruby
+- React
-- ETC
+- Angular

 ## My Hobbies & Interest
 - Anime
+- Game
 - etc.

 ## My Favourite Game of all times
 - LoL.
+- Hades

 ## My Social Media